-- A combination the above - This provides both the discipline of regular investments and enables one-off investments to also be made so that the best use of the available tax relief can be made.
+- A combination of the above - This provides both the discipline of regular investments and enables one-off investments to also be made so that the best use of the available tax relief can be made.

 2. TAX CONSIDERATIONS

-For employees contributing to a personal pension or stakeholder plan, the contribution is made net of basic rate tax.
+For individuals contributing to a personal pension or stakeholder plan, the contribution is made net of basic rate tax.
 If you invest £80 into a personal pension, the provider will add the remaining £20 and invest £100 on your behalf (claiming the tax relief back themselves from HMRC).

 The tax treatment is dependent on individual circumstances and may be subject to change in future.

 The total amount you (and your employer or other third parties) can save each year toward a pension, without suffering a tax charge, is limited to the 'annual allowance'.
 The annual allowance for the tax year 2018/19 is £40,000 for most people (but can be less for those with high income).
 You may be able to carry forward unused annual allowance from the previous three years (ie. back to 2015/2016 for 2018/19).

 In addition to the annual allowance, your personal contributions that are eligible for tax relief are limited to 100% of your earnings or £3,600 if greater.
 You can invest up to £3,600 per year gross in a personal pension (and still receive the 20% tax relief) even if you have no earnings.
 As the person making the contributions does not have to be the same as the person benefiting from the pension, this facility can be helpful in providing a pension for a non-working spouse - or for children and grandchildren as part of inheritance tax planning.